-There’s nothing as good as wild sockeye salmon cooked on cedar or alder planks over lump charcoal.
-The salmon gets slowly smoked on the wood, while also absorbing the smoke of your charcoal.
+Nothing beats wild sockeye salmon cooked on cedar wood planks over lump charcoal on the Big Green Egg.
+The salmon gets slowly smoked on the wood, while also absorbing the smoke from the charcoal.
 If I died and went to heaven, I imagine it would smell like this.

 You get such great flavor from cooking them on the cedar plank, I usually do a simple seasoning such as slathering the fish in an old bay compound butter, or applying an ample amount of Dizzy Pig BBQ Tsunami Spin Rub Spice – 7.6 oz.
-But a good dash or sea salt, fresh ground pepper and a drizzle of lemon afterwards should also do the trick.
+But a good dash of sea salt, fresh ground pepper and a drizzle of lemon afterward should also do the trick.

-- 2 Cedar planks – soak in water for 30 minutes before using- I prefer Outdoor Gourmet Sustainalby Produced Cedar Grilling Planks
+- 2 Cedar planks – I prefer Outdoor Gourmet Sustainably Produced Cedar Grilling Planks

 - 1 lemon, cut in half

 - Soak cedar planks in water for 30 minutes before using.

 - On your Big Green Egg, create a direct and indirect zone by moving the coals to one side.
 I placed the cedar planks on the indirect side and let the grill cook at 350 degrees for approximately 20 minutes, ensuring that the coals did not get overly hot and maintaining a steady “baking” temp.

 - Once your fish has reached an internal temp of 140 degrees with an internal read thermometer, such as a Thermapen, you can take them off the grill.